Ezekiel-web-dev-17/authTechStudio/README.md

 Login at /api/v1/auth/login to receive a JWT token.

-Include token in Authorization: Bearer <token> header for protected, user only and admin only routes.
+Include token in Authorization: Bearer <token> header for Protected and Admin only routes.

 Admin privileges are required for create, update, and delete operations.